KiltedCode/khandaria-campaign/sessions/2023/2023-06-29-return-of-the-pyleagle.md

 servant brings in ale
 then popcorn at request of `Eiya`

-`Guros` asks some clarifying questions
+`Gurrus` asks some clarifying questions
 thanks other group
 says they'll be rewarded with magic item as choice up to limit
-`Belsaran` notices that `Guros` is clearly not fully enthralled by story and something is bothering him or worrying him
+`Belsaran` notices that `Gurrus` is clearly not fully enthralled by story and something is bothering him or worrying him
 `Belsaran` asks what is going on in the city
-`Guros` says there is a problem
+`Gurrus` says there is a problem
 other group brought back a former prisoners, a purple man
 note they fought town